altocodenl/tagaway/readme.md

 - Upload
    - Auto rotate using metadata.
    - Retry on error.
-   - Notify of ignored files in upload.
-   - Warn of leaving page if upload is going.
+   - Warn of leaving page if upload is ongoing.
    - Report automatically for file extensions that are not allowed, for future expansion of formats.
+   - Ignore deleted pictures flag.
    - Client-side hashes for fast duplicate elimination.
-   - Client-side hashes to avoid deleted pictures on folder upload mode (with override).
-   - Folder upload on mobile.
    - Upload video.

 - Share & manage
+   - Delete tag.
+   - Rename tag.
    - Share/unshare with email: signup, login, or go straight if there's a session.
+   - Mark tags shared.
-   - Mark tags shared with user with something.
+   - Mark tags shared with me.
-   - If two shared tags from different users have the same name, put "@email".
+   - If two shared tags from different users have the same name, put "@username".
    - Authorization to see or ignore share.
-   - Share/unshare tag with a link (takes you to special page even if you're logged in, with go back to my pictures).
-Query against it as well with tags that are in those too?
-   - Upload to shared tag.

 - Account & payment
-   - Recover/reset/change password.
+   - Recover/reset password.
    - Account page.
+   - Change email, password & username.
    - Delete account.
-   - Change email, password & username.
-   - Export all data.
+   - Export/import all data.
-   - Re-import your data (won't reset what you have. do it through the proper endpoints, change ids).
    - Log me out of all sessions.
    - Freeze me out (includes log me out of all sessions).
    - Payment.
-   - Payment late: 2 week notice with download.
+   - Payment late flow: freeze uploads, email, auto-delete by size.

 - Admin
-   - Logout.
-   - Invites: fix visual & clear boxes when done.
    - Retrieve stats & test endpoint.
    - User management.

 - Other
+   - Set up proper lifecycle of pics bucket in S3.
    - Frontend tests.
    - Disable THP for redis.
    - Reference users internaly by id, not username.